lfazio/rust-in-c/README.md

 The interface is defined in [`Result.h`](include/rs/Result.h) and an example can be found in [`tests/test-result.c`](tests/test-result.c).

 ## Box

-Box is used in the [Rust language](https://www.rust-lang.org) and allows to allocate memory on the heap.
+`Box` is used in the [Rust language](https://www.rust-lang.org) and allows to allocate memory on the heap.

 The interface is defined in [`Box.h`](include/rs/Box.h) and an example can be found in [`tests/test-box.c`](tests/test-box.c).

 ## Rc

-Rc is used in the [Rust language](https://www.rust-lang.org) and allows to reference counted objects.
+`Rc` is used in the [Rust language](https://www.rust-lang.org) and allows to reference counted objects.

 The interface is defined in [`Rc.h`](include/rs/Rc.h) and an example can be found in [`tests/test-rc.c`](tests/test-rc.c).

 ## Trait

-Traits are similar to interfaces in other languages.
+`Trait`s are similar to interfaces in other languages.

 The interface is defined in [`Trait.h`](include/rs/Trait.h) and an example can be found in [`tests/test-trait.c`](tests/test-trait.c).

+## Vec

+`Vec` is used in the [Rust language](https://www.rust-lang.org). `Vec` is a stack-like data structure.
+It allows to push/pop elements from the stack.
+It has been improved with insert/remove operations and can be parsed through iterators `VecIter`.

+The interface is defined in [`Vec.h`](include/rs/Vec.h) and an example can be found in [`tests/test-vec.c`](tests/test-vec.c).

 ## Build